Economy of Russia: Modernization, regional and global integration and high-income economy (2009–2014)

-2014–21
+Conflicts with the West, income stagnation, import substitution programs and a pivot to the East (2014–2021)

-Following the annexation of Crimea in March 2014 and Russia's involvement in the ongoing War in Donbas, the United States, the European Union, Canada and Japan imposed sanctions on Russia.
-This led to the decline of the Russian rouble and sparked fears of a Russian financial crisis.
+Following the annexation of Crimea in March 2014 and Russia's involvement in the ongoing War in Donbas, the United States, the European Union, Canada, and Japan imposed sanctions on Russia.
+This led to the decline of the Russian ruble and sparked fears of a Russian financial crisis.
 Russia responded with sanctions against a number of countries, including a one-year period of total ban on food imports from the European Union and the United States.

 According to the Russian economic ministry in July 2014, GDP growth in the first half of 2014 was 1%.
 The ministry projected growth of 0.5% for 2014.
 The Russian economy grew by a better than expected 0.6% in 2014.
 Russia is rated one of the most unequal of the world's major economies.

+As a result of the World Bank's designation of a high-income economy, Barack Obama issued a proclamation 9188: "I have determined that Russia is sufficiently advanced in economic development and improved in trade competitiveness that it is appropriate to terminate the designation of Russia as a beneficiary developing country effective October 3, 2014."
+U.S. Customs and Border Protection (CBP) indicated that Russia formally graduated from the GSP program on 4 October 2014.

 As of 2015, real income was still lower for 99% of Russians than it was in 1991.

 The Russian economy risked going into recession from early 2014, mainly due to falling oil prices, sanctions, and the subsequent capital flight.
 While in 2014 GDP growth remained positive at 0.6%, in 2015 the Russian economy shrunk by 3.7% and was expected to shrink further in 2016.
 By 2016, the Russian economy rebounded with 0.3% GDP growth and officially exited recession.
 The growth continued in 2017, with an increase of 1.5%.

 In January 2016, Bloomberg rated Russia's economy as the 12th most innovative in the world, up from 14th in January 2015 and 18th in January 2014.
 Russia has the world's 15th highest patent application rate, the 8th highest concentration of high-tech public companies, such as internet and aerospace and the third highest graduation rate of scientists and engineers.

-In 2019 Russia's Natural Resources and Environment Ministry estimated the value of natural resources to $844 billion or 60% of the country's GDP.